larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Introduction

-This memo proposes the creation of a moderator team for all the IETF's various contribution channels.
-The moderator team is modeled after, and subsumes, the moderator team for the IETF discussion list
+This memo describes the moderation of disruptive participation across the IETF's various contribution channels.
+A moderator team is formed to draft procedures and to facilitate their consistent implementation.

-{{?RFC9245}} and is tasked to moderate **all** IETF participation channels.
+This memo also obsoletes the following procedures:

-As a consequence, this memo obsoletes {{!RFC3683}} and the "posting rights" (PR) action it defines, and {{!RFC3934}}.
+- {{!RFC3683}} asand the "posting rights" (PR) action it defines are replaced by procedures defined herein;
+- {{!RFC3934}} as it replaces working group moderation procedures;
-It also obsoletes {{Section 4 of !RFC9245}}, which defines the IETF discussion list moderator team.
-Finally, it updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.
+- {{Section 3 of !RFC9245}}, as the IETF discussion list moderation team is replaced by the moderator team.
+- {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.

+The details of each of these changes and the philosophy behind them are described below.

 ## Background {#background}